-This minimalist API avoids imposing burdensome metadata, structural, or implementation requirements on developers by relying on open-source technologies that is readily available for common programming languages.
-In particular, the API has been designed to place the smallest possible burden on services that provide data.
-This document defines the message format for the Records API, a transport mechanism for communicating the data, and semantics for interpreting it.
+This minimalist API avoids imposing burdensome metadata, or structural or implementation requirements on developers by relying on open source technologies that are readily available for common programming languages.
+In particular, the API has been designed to place the least possible burden on services that provide data.
+This document defines the message format for the Records API, a transport mechanism for communicating the data, and the semantics for interpreting it.
 The message format is specified as Google Protocol Buffers (Google Developers 2017b) and the transport mechanism uses WebSockets (Internet Engineering Task Force 2017).
-We discuss three major use cases for serving and consuming records data: (i) static data, (ii) dynamically augmented data, (iii) on-demand simulations, (iv) with filters, and (v) with bookmarks.
-Separate implementations of the API exist in C++, Haskell, JavaScript, Python, and R.Overview 5
+We discuss five major use cases for serving and consuming records data: (1) static data, (2) dynamically augmented data, (3) on-demand simulations, (4) with filters, and (5) with bookmarks.
+Separate implementations of the API exist in C++, Haskell, JavaScript, Python, and R.

+Table of Contents

+Overview 5

 Use Cases 7